pryv/dev-site/source/getting-started/javascript.md

 var monitor = connection.monitor(filter);

-//This will use the local cache before fetching data online, default is false monitor.useCacheForEventsGetAllAndCompare = false;
+//This will use the local cache before fetching data online, default is true monitor.useCacheForEventsGetAllAndCompare = false;
-// This will optimize start up by prefecthing some events, default is 100 monitor.ensureFullCache = false;
+// This will fetch all events on start up, default is true monitor.ensureFullCache = false;
-// This will fetch all events on start up, default is true monitor.initWithPrefetch = 0;
+// This will optimize start up by prefecthing some events, default is 100 monitor.initWithPrefetch = 0;
 ```